-Margrethe will spend the summer at the Glyndebourne Festival Opera where she will cover the role of First Wood Nymph in Dvorak - Rusalka.
+Margrethe spent the summer at Glyndebourne Festival Opera where she covered the role of 1. nymph in Rusalka.

 She will return to Theater Erfurt for another season as a permanent part of the ensemble.
 Repertoire in Erfurt for the 19/20 season will be;